World’s Oldest Wild Bird, A 68-Year-OId Albatross Named Wisdom, Becomes A Mother For The 37th Time

 — US Fish and Wildlife (@USFWS) December 6, 2018

-Because of the fact that scientists have monitored albatrosses including Wisdom for a long time, they have now reached the understanding that wild birds do not have trouble laying eggs well into their later years, unlike humans, whose ability to reproduce ends much earlier than birds.
-Like most Laysan albatrosses, Wisdom spends nearly 90 percent of her life flying over the Pacific but returns to Midway Atoll for nesting and mating, as this two-and-a-half-square-mile island is not inhabited by humans.
-More than 1 million Laysan albatrosses return to the island, which was the site of the decisive Battle of Midway during the second world war, and has remained in US possession ever since.
+Because scientists have been monitoring albatrosses — including Wisdom — for quite some time, they have now reached the understanding that wild birds do not have trouble laying eggs well into their later years, unlike humans, whose ability to reproduce ends much earlier than birds.
+Like most Laysan albatrosses, Wisdom spends nearly 90 percent of her life flying over the Pacific, but returns to Midway Atoll for nesting and mating, as this two-and-a-half-square-mile island is not inhabited by humans.
+More than 1 million Laysan albatrosses return to the island, which was the site of the decisive Battle of Midway during the second world war.
+The island has remained in US possession ever since.

 Albatrosses are uniquely intelligent in the way that they choose their partners for life, with the Cornell lab describing their courtship displays as “elaborate; coordinated movements in which the birds touch bills, spread one or both wings, bob their heads, place their bill under one wing, and pause with their bill pointed at the sky”.